RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 $
 ```

-:boom: Now, login to the Ansible Tower server using your web browser on with the url and username/password provided to you by the instructor.
+:boom: Now, login to the Ansible Tower server using your web browser on with the url and username/password provided to you by the instructors.

+:exclamation: If you are still logged in as your unpriviledged workshop-guest user, you will not see anything ;) Login back as with the credentials provided to you by the instructors.

 :boom: You created a project in Ansible Tower in **lab 7**.
 Let's go to the Project tab and issue a sync of that project, as there is quite a lot of new stuff there now (all playbooks and roles you added from /home/student/work).